L2 Manageable

 Police Officer in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Police Officers an immediate take-home advantage of roughly $7K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Police Officers a meaningful take-home advantage compared to BC or Ontario.
 Public sector Police Officer roles come with strong pensions and benefits that are often undervalued when comparing to private sector salaries.
-On the housing side, a Police Officer in Calgary faces a highly affordable market — requiring approximately 6 yr 11 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 24.8% of pre-tax salary.
+On the housing side, a Police Officer in Calgary faces a l2 manageable market — requiring approximately 6 yr 11 mo of gross income to own a 2-bedroom home, with rent consuming roughly 24.8% of pre-tax salary.

 Years to Own